Thaika Shuaib

 Thaika Shuaib (29 July 1930 – 14 June 2021) was a South Indian Islamic scholar, spiritual guide, and author.
 In May 1994, he became the first Tamil Muslim to receive the National Award for "Outstanding Arabic Scholar".
 He was mentioned as one of The 500 Most Influential Muslims in the 2013/14, 2014/15, 2016, 2017, 2018, 2019 and 2020 lists.

 Background

 Shuaib was born in Kilakarai, South India.
 He comes from a family of Islamic scholars who have taught the Islamic sciences for centuries.
 His father, Thaika Ahmad Abdul Qadir (d.
 1976) was a scholar and spiritual guide.
 His grandfather, Shahul Hamid (d.
 1921) was a scholar and missionary.
 His granduncle was the ascetic and poet Abdul Qadir (d.
 1913), and his great-grandfather was the renewer Sayyid Muhammad (d.
 1316), widely known as "Imam al-‘Arus" or "Mappillai Lebbai Alim".
-Amongst Shuaib's predecessors is the founder of the Arusiyyah Seminary, Sadaqatullah al-Qahiri.

-He is a descendant of the Caliph Abu Bakr, tracing his lineage through Sadaq Maraikkayar, (a companion of Nagore Shahul Hamid), who was a descendant of Muhammad Khalji.

 Education

 Shuaib's father took care of his upbringing at the Arusiyyah Seminary, and he was both his teacher and spiritual master.
 His father gave him several ijazah, or certificates of authority to teach Islamic law.
 After completing the traditional curriculum, he sat with the scholars of Al-Baqiyat As-Salihat Seminary and Jamalia Arabic College in South India, and Darul Uloom Deoband and Jamia Millia Islamia in North India.

 He read Arabic and Persian at the University of Ceylon (Peradeniya).
 His research of the Arwi (Southern India and Sri Lanka) region earned him a M. A. and then a PhD from the Columbia Pacific University.